joedefen/pwr-tray/README.md

 # pwr-tray
-A GTK Tray Applet for Power/Energy Saving and System/DE Controls.

-Currently supported/tested DEs are:
+A GTK Tray Applet for Power/Energy Saving and System/DE Controls; currently supported/tested DEs are:
 * i3wm
+* swaywm
 * KDE on X11

 In the plans are:
-* Support for these DEs:
-    * swaywm
-    * KDE on Wayland
-    * Gnome on X11
-    * Gnome on Wayland
+* Support for KDE on Wayland, Gnome on X11, and Gnome on Wayland.
 * And, imaginably, an AppImage that bundles all the system requirements since pip/pipx does not deal with those.

 ---

-### Install
+### HowTo Install
 * Basically: `pipx install pwr-tray` (exactly how depends on your installation and its state)
 * Plus, various system modules and executables.
 * Manually run as `pwr-tray -o`: